 The Tate Research Centre: Learning develops research projects as well as hosting conferences and symposia, research-led practice sharing sessions and professional development events.
 The Centre also disseminates research news and information relevant to learning in galleries and provides a forum for research in progress to be shared and developed.

-Convened by Dr Emily Pringle, Head of Learning Practice and Research and co-ordinated by Paul Stewart, Learning Research Assistant, the Tate Research Centre: Learning works with our existing UK and international museum and university partners, but welcomes ideas and proposals for new projects and events.
+Convened by Dr Emily Pringle, Head of Learning Practice and Research and co-ordinated by Helena Hunter, Learning Research Assistant, the Tate Research Centre: Learning works with our existing UK and international museum and university partners, but welcomes ideas and proposals for new projects and events.